ikzk/saapas/README.md

 # TODO

+This project will be a future reference of Clojure stack.
+I'm going to move to F# stack instead as of now.

-- [ ] remove clojure backend, use fsharp backend instead.
-Separate frontend and backend development to separate repos.
+- [ ] <del>remove clojure backend, use fsharp backend instead.
+Separate frontend and backend development to separate repos.</del>
 - [ ] Swagger-API
 - [ ] mongodb
 - [ ] Authentication